ryanallen/openmindapp/meditations/content.md

 ==========

 ##1 Minute
-1.
+1. [Prepare]
-2.
+2. [Counting] Start by counting the breaths from one to four.
 3. [Follow] Focus your concentration on the feeling of the breath someplace in the body.
-4.
+4. [Stabilize] Allow one's breathing to calm down, which calms down the mind, which calms down the breath.
 5. [Contemplate what is skillful]
-6.
+6. [Contemplate the mind] This experience is empty of an objective self because it arises from the mind.
-7. [Purification] Allow the mind to be free now, letting go of any focus.
-Every thing is everything.
+7. [Purification] Every thing is everything.
-8.
+8. [Prepare]

 ##20 minutes
 1. [Prepare] Take a moment to get comfortable before listening.
-	1.1 [Four Noble Truths] Practice to end your stress and the stress of those around you.
+	1.1 [Four Noble Truths] Practice to put an end to your stress and the stress of those around you.
 		1.1.1	Stress exists in life.
 		1.1.2	It's caused by not getting the things you want, like pleasure, and getting things you don't want, like pain.
-		1.1.3	It can be stopped when you stop wanting.
+		1.1.3	Stress can be stopped when you stop wanting.
 		1.1.4	And there are skillful things you can practice that help to stop your stress.
 Meditation is one of those things.
-	1.2 [Motivation] Understand that our basic traits like intelligence, focus, concentration and the like, are not fixed but can be developed through effort.
+	1.2 [Motivation] Now it's important to understand that your basic traits like intelligence, focus, concentration and the like, are not fixed, rather they and your other basic abilities but can be developed through effort.
 You must choose to make the effort.*[source](http://mindsetonline.com/whatisit/about/)*
-	1.3	[Notice the Senses] Start to notice and calm the senses.
+	1.3	[Notice the Senses] So just start to notice and calm the senses.
 		1.3.1	[Posture] And notice the feeling of the still body, upright and yet relaxed at the same time.
-		1.3.2	[Body scan] As you to scan down from head to toe.
+		1.3.2	[Body scan] As you begin to scan down from head to toe.
 Noticing the different areas of comfort or discomfort.
 	1.4	[Object of meditation] Now take your biggest breath and notice the feeling of it somewhere in the body.
 		1.4.1	The tip of the nose,
 		1.4.2	the back of the throat,
 		1.4.3	the belly expanding,
 		1.4.4	wherever you like.
-2. [Count] Start by counting the breaths from one to four, starting over when you reach four.
+2. [Counting] Start by counting the breaths from one to four, starting over when you reach four.
 Count one with the inhale, two with the exhale.
-	2.1	If the mind wanders restart the counting once you notice, without judging.
+	2.1	[Reminder] If the mind wanders restart the counting once you notice, without judging.
 3. [Follow] Focus your concentration on the feeling of the breath someplace in the body.
 And let go of counting.
 	3.1	[Follow the Breath] Follow the coming in and going out of the breath.
 		3.1.1	Notice how each breath is unique.